 Texas 7th Grader, 12, Dies After Aunt Runs Her Over While Lying Down In Driveway

 So sad.
 Earlier this week, 12-year-old Emily Wade was run over while lying in the driveway of her grandparents’ home in Texas.
-Here’s what we know.
+Here’s what we know about the case.

-Although the sun had gone down over a half hour earlier, Emily Wade was lying in her grandparents’ driveway in Willow Park at 7:30 p.m. on Monday, Oct.
+Although the sun had gone down over a half hour earlier, Emily Wade was lying in her grandparents’ driveway in Willow Park, Texas at 7:30 p.m. on Monday, Oct.
 23 when her aunt’s SUV pulled up.
 That’s when the 12-year-old was tragically run over.
-She was immediately taken to Cook Children’s Medical Center in Fort Worth, Texas where she died of her injuries.
+She was immediately taken to Cook Children’s Medical Center in Fort Worth where she died of her injuries.
 Truly shocking.
-Although authorities are ruling it an accident, Child Protective Services is doing an investigation.
+Authorities do not suspect foul play but Child Protective Services is carrying out an investigation in her death.
 Head here to take a look at the celebrities we’ve lost in 2017.

-“Although it does appear to be accidental, CPS did receive a report about the death and will investigate,” a CPS spokeswoman told the Star-Telegram .
+“Although it does appear to be accidental, CPS did receive a report about the death and will investigate,” a CPS spokeswoman told the Star-Telegram.
 “The siblings remain with their grandparents.”
 It’s not clear why but her grandparents were Emily and her 2 sisters’ guardians.
-“I don’t believe that story,” Emily’s biological mother Jennifer Mills said.
+“I don’t believe that story,” Emily’s biological mother Jennifer Mills said in an interview.
 “She wouldn’t be lying on the driveway.”

 Since her passing, a GoFundMe page has been set up to help Emily’s family raise money for her funeral arrangements.
 The goal was $5,000, which has already been met and exceeded.
 “Emily was a vibrant 7th grader in Aledo [Middle School],” the page reads.
 “She was full of life and very creative.
 Please help her family in this time of need.
 Our hearts are breaking for this sweet girl.”
-Head here if you’d like to contribute to help support her family during this difficult time.
+Head here if you’d like to contribute to help support her family.

 Click here to support FUNERAL EXPENSES Emily Wade organized by Tracey Zak https://t.co/dDTKurTQWo